strawmanpoems/strawman/poems/012_buy_more_shit.md

-marry the person with the most shit tell your stinky fingered friends that they too, one day, can have as much shit as you, and if they don't, or you don't, have a shitty dinner party, serve poo pate on toast, with goddess piss,
+marry the person with the most shit tell your stinky fingered friends that they too, one day, can have as much as you, and if they don't, or you don't, have a shitty dinner party, serve poo pate on toast, with goddess piss,